 Penalties for Fourth-Degree Stalking:

-- Issuance of a protective order prohibiting further contact
+- Face a protective order that bans further contact with the victim

-Definition: Stalking in the Fourth Degree occurs when someone intentionally engages in a pattern of behavior directed at a specific person, without a legitimate purpose, and the behavior is likely to cause harm or distress.
-The law breaks this behavior down into three main conditions:
+Definition: Stalking in the Fourth Degree occurs when someone intentionally engages in a pattern of behavior directed at a specific person without a legitimate purpose.
+This behavior is likely to cause harm or distress.
+The law breaks this behavior into three main conditions:

 Stalking in the Third Degree (Class A Misdemeanor) – NY Penal Law § 120.50